Edouard Izac: Capture and escape

 Four weeks later, as Izac was moved to Villingen by train, he attempted to escape again by jumping headfirst out of a window as the train was traveling 40 mph but struck his head and knees on the railroad ties and was caught and beaten by guards for the attempt, then forced to run the remaining 5 mi to the prison camp.
 Bedridden by his injuries for three weeks, he was then sentenced to two weeks of solitary confinement.
 Izac would be unable to bend his knees for two months.
 During his initial recapture, a guard broke his rifle striking Izac and was court martialed for destruction of military property; after the war Izac sought damages from a claims commission and was awarded $27,000 for the incident.
 By the time he left solitary confinement, Izac had lost 30 lbs and weighed 120 lbs.
-Conditions in this camp were more harsh and Izac prepared to escape here by walking, running and weightlifting as he continued his recovery.
+Conditions in this camp were more harsh and Izac prepared to escape here by walking, running, and weightlifting as he continued his recovery.
 But conditions at the camp continued to deteriorate, especially for the Russian prisoners of war.

 On the night of October 6, Izac and a group of American prisoners succeeded in a mass escape from the prison by cutting power and leaving the premises dressed as German guards.
 To avoid dogs and other pursuers, he and another American officer, Harold Buckley Willis, hiked a roundabout route to Switzerland.
 They traveled through the Black Forest and along the Alb, followed a rail line and crossed the Rhine River, crossing the border early in the morning of 13 October.
 Their path had taken them through 120 mi even though a direct route from the camp to the closest Swiss border was 18 mi away.
 They survived on raw vegetables along the way.
-From the crossing he was taken to the American Embassy in Bern, where he was given money by the American Red Cross to travel to Paris.
+From the crossing he was taken to the American Embassy in Bern, where he was given money by the American Red Cross to travel to Paris, which he reached on 22 October.
 From there, he was taken to London, where he met with Admiral William Sims on 23 October, and finally returned to the Bureau of Navigation, arriving on November 11, 1918, Armistice Day.